 most mystical and unimaginable vibratory oceans.
 I therefore invite you to

-all: the creation of space-time.
+creation of space-time.